 Working with Buyers

-That enthusiasm and tourism/hospitality expertise led me to work with buyers looking for lodging properties nationwide.
-The value of cash flow is the value of cash flow, whether in Maine or North Carolina or New Mexico.
+The value of cash flow is the value of cash flow, whether in York Maine, Lubec or Moosehead Lake.
 The only difference that location brings to the equation is marketability and demand, which directly affect the strength of the business and the salability.
 I am very proficient in analyzing financials.
 Check out my blog posts to help buyers understand the whole process, particularly the financing side of the business.

 The Business Value